Friday, October 08, 2010

 None of these questions are asked, by the "doctors" in the clinic, or in the Blogger Support forums, as an attempt to annoy you, or to show off.
 And as simple as they sound, they are actually lead ins to much more complicated diagnostics, or maybe to referrals to other specialists.

-One of my simplest "tools" which I may use to identify an affinity would be my simple 6+ link set.
-That set of 6+ links (6 base links, plus more links which I may add, varying according to your initial problem report) is a carefully chosen array of addresses.
-Some addresses are in the Blogger / Google hosting space - and others may be outside Blogger / Google.
+Some addresses, in the link set, are in the Blogger / Google hosting space - and others may be outside Blogger / Google.
 Systematic analysis of the results of trying each link, one after the other, can lead to any of several different diagnoses.

 If you are given that list of links, as a reply to your question, and you're able to say (for instance)

-I can access only #4 and #5.
+I can access only #4 and #5 ("0001-100").

 or maybe

-I cannot access #2 and #3, but I can access #1, 4, and 5.
+I cannot access #2 and #3, but I can access #1, 4, and 5 ("1001-100").

-you are on the way to a diagnosis.
+you are well on the way to a diagnosis.
 On the other hand, if you can only reply

 Some of the links get me nothing.